komar41/vigma/notebooks/README.md

 ### `get_stp_params()`

-- Extracts step parameters for all trials of a patient, returns the resulting DataFrame, and optionally saves the result as a CSV file.
+- Reads joint angle (CSV) and demographic data (CSV) files, processes the data, and calculates step parameters for **all trials** of a patient.
+Returns the resulting DataFrame, and optionally saves the result as a CSV file.

 **Parameters:**